 Task Search Queries May Be Marked Differently

 The patent tells us that Google could mark a task suggestion with an icon or words to indicated that it is a task suggestion.
-I am not seeing any icons or words on my desktop or my phone for a task search suggestion.
-Words that could be used for such a task might be something such as “Create task” to designate that it is a task suggestion.
+However, I cannot see any icons or words on my desktop or my phone for a task search suggestion.
+Words that could be used for such a task might be something such as “Create task” to designate a task suggestion.
 Perhaps we will see that in the future for such suggestions.
-Choosing a task Suggestion may offer the option to fulfill that task – this doesn’t seem to be possible in Ordinary Google Search at this point, though Google Assistant can implement tasks
+In addition, choosing a task Suggestion may offer the option to fulfill that task – this doesn’t seem to be possible in Ordinary Google Search, though Google Assistant can implement tasks.

 Some task suggestions may be remembered as past queries used previously by a searcher.